Yue1Harriet1Huang/mosco_ab_test/README.md

 # Tasks
-May 11: work on the Action class to expand "load comments" button clicking with Selenium
+May 11: work on the Action class to expand "load comments" button clicking with Selenium May 25: work on redesign toggling comments in the asych way by using celery+redis etc. look into parsing reddit json file

 # Mosco: A/B Test Toolkits